prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 * [http://www.easymoza.com](http://www.easymoza.com)
 * [http://mosaically.com](http://mosaically.com)

-Remember not to use the 'ghosting' technique when creating photo-mosaics, that's a big no-no.
+Remember not to use the 'ghosting' technique when creating photo-mosaics, that's a big no-no. 'Ghosting' is when you place a faint picture of the target under your mosaic to create an illusion of a mosaic.
+It's kind of like cheating!

 As a starter to deploying your web application to a public provider, you can read this eBook: